-Sciatica is often characterized by one or more of the following symptoms:
+The symptoms of sciatica are commonly felt along the path of the large sciatic nerve.
+Sciatica is often characterized by one or more of the following features:

 The Sciatic Nerve and Sciatica

-The specific sciatica symptoms—the leg pain, numbness, tingling, weakness, and possibly symptoms that radiate into the foot—largely depend on where the nerve is pinched.
-For example, a lumbar segment 5 (L5) nerve impingement can cause weakness in extension of the big toe and potentially in the ankle.
+The specific sciatica symptoms largely depend on the nerve root that is pinched.3 For example, an L5 nerve impingement can cause pain in the back of the thigh and weakness in lifting the big toe and the ankle.4

 When Sciatica Is Serious

 Certain symptoms of sciatica may indicate a serious medical condition, such as cauda equina syndrome, infection, or spinal tumors.
 These symptoms may include, but are not limited to:

 - Progressive neurological symptoms, such as leg weakness

 - Symptoms in both legs